 - Please get familiar with the Indeed Assessments platform by navigating it and exploring the available tests.
 Read the provided information and understand what is being tested.

-- Prepare for Indeed Assessments tests by researching relevant topics and studying material that may be covered in the assessment.
-Take note of tips or strategies that could help you better understand the issue and improve your performance on the test.
+- Prepare for Indeed Assessments tests by researching relevant topics and studying material that may be covered in the Assessment.
+Note tips or strategies that could help you better understand the issue and improve your performance on the test.

 - Prioritize and determine which assessments are most important to complete based on their relevance to your job search or career goals.
-Allot enough time to complete each examination, as it can take a few hours or more depending on its length and complexity.
+There is enough time to complete each examination, which can take a few hours or more depending on its length and complexity.

 - When you start an assessment, read through all instructions carefully before answering any questions.
 Pay special attention to how long you have to complete each part of the test and manage your time accordingly so that you finish each component within the given timeframe, if possible.

-- Answer questions thoroughly as much as possible – provide detailed explanations for all answers when prompted by the test format, don’t just answer yes/no or true/false questions without elaborating further if allowed.
+- Answer questions thoroughly as much as possible – provide detailed explanations for all answers when prompted by the test format; don’t just answer yes/no or actual/false questions without elaborating further if allowed.

 - Stick with an answer once it has been selected unless there is an apparent reason to change it (for example, if you notice an error).
 Doubting yourself too often won’t benefit your score unless there is a compelling reason for changing an answer, such as proof of incorrectness in the previously provided information or evidence of a mistake during calculations, etc.